Data-Wrangling-and-Visualisation/DeBias/README.md

 ## Deploy

-The initial version is available at https://data-wrangling-and-visualisation.github.io/DeBias/ The EDA is available at https://data-wrangling-and-visualisation.github.io/DeBias/ The draft Javascript visualization is available at https://debias.inno.dartt0n.ru/
+The Javascript visualization is available at https://debias.dartt0n.ru/

 ### Using external S3 provider